Engin-Boot/pong-stage-shivraj0058/Stage0/Collision_Check.md

   When Ball Collides with the paddle

-  Then go to Scoring module and update the score of the player
+  Then Call the Scoring module to update the score of the player